Hints Stream

 3.2.
 Hints Mode Configuration

-A hints stream system can be configured in two ways:
+When calling the coordinator with .hints() prepares to receive hints from the coordinator.
+A hints system can be configured in two ways:

 - Streaming mode: Workers receive hints from the coordinator via gRPC.
 This is the default and recommended mode for production, as it allows real-time processing of hints as they are generated.